raft-tech/raft-tech.github.io/_posts/2023-27-03-Dynamic-Schema-Inference-for-Kafka-Messages.md

     kafka.table-description-supplier=CONFLUENT
     kafka.confluent-schema-registry-url=http://df-cp-schema-registry.data.svc.cluster.local:8081
 ```
-- Lets try a couple of queries:
+- Let's try a couple of queries within Trino:

 ![](/assets/images/dynamic-kafka-producer/trino_1.PNG)

 ![](/assets/images/dynamic-kafka-producer/trino_2.PNG)

 ![](/assets/images/dynamic-kafka-producer/trino_3.PNG)

 ![](/assets/images/dynamic-kafka-producer/trino_4.PNG)

 There you have it!
 With just a few lines of code, we were able to publish a message and run SQL-like queries on the data with Trino.